polyaxon/polyaxon/site/docs/core/query-language/index.md

 ## Query with the negation modifier

 You can negate any condition by prefixing the query with `~`, e.g `x:~2` is the equivalent of saying is different than 2.

+## Query for null/none values

+You can check for null or non null values by using the special operator `nil`, e.g `x:nil` is the equivalent of saying x should be null/none, the nil operator can be used with negation as well, e.g. `x:~nil`.

 ## Query by combining multiple conditions